kumarstack55/chrome-extension-toggle-ctrl-w/README.md

         - Example: Select the folder `$HOME/chrome-extension-toggle-ctrl-w/extension`
 1. Open `chrome://extensions/shortcuts`.
     1. Find `ToggleCtrlW - Toggle Switch for Ctrl + W`.
-        1. Find `Ctrl + W Command`, and then click the pencil icon.
+        1. Find `Close a tab only when enabled`, and then click the pencil icon.
             1. Type a shortcut: `Ctrl + W`

 TODO: Install from Chrome Web Store

 ## Usage

-By default, Ctrl + W will not close the tab.
+By default, `Ctrl + W` will not close the tab.

 1. Click Toggle switch icon from Extensions.
 1. Enable only if you want to close a tab when you presses `C-w`.